CCBR/VariantFilteringTool/README.md

 # VariantFilteringTool
-A web-based tool to filter variants from VCF files
+A web-based tool to filter variants from VCF files.